-Article 4 of the Board of Directors' Regulations tipulates that the Board shall meet ordinarily once a quarter.
+Article 4 of the Board of Directors' regulations stipulates that the Board shall meet ordinarily once a quarter.

-The Articles of association of the company, in Article 21, set that the members of the Audit Committee shall be appointed at a General Meeting and the Audit Committee shall be composed of three members, one of whom shall serve as chair.
-The chairman shall be responsible for convening the respective meetings and the audit committee shall ordinarily meet at least every two months.
+The articles of association of the company, in article 21, provide that the members of the Audit Committee shall be appointed at a General Meeting, which shall be composed of three members, one of whom shall serve as chair.
+The chairman shall be responsible for convening the respective meetings, and the audit committee shall ordinarily meet at least every two months.
+In addition, the Executive Committee makes available, when requested, the supporting documentation of its deliberations and other documents that it keeps on file.

 The minutes of each meeting of the Board of Directors, the Executive Committee and the Audit Committee were drawn up and are available for consultation by the Governing Bodies at the company's headquarters, and the Chairman of each Body is available to provide any clarification.
 The minutes of the meetings of the Executive Committee are regularly shown to the Audit Committee, whose minutes of the meetings are regularly presented to all members of the Board of Directors.